permas4edu/permas4edu/hbm/examples/065/README.md

 [➡️](../README.md "Go up one directory level")
 ***

 The example is adapted from a project report provided by Nedimcan Aytemür.
+His support is greatly appreciated.

 ![Present Study](present_study.png "Present study")